 First, you’ll need to create a plan of action.
 Don’t tackle every single item on your self-improvement wish list at once.
 It can be easy to burn yourself out if you try to tackle a dozen self-improvement strategies at once.

 After you’ve picked your first area of improvement, you’ll need to create a goal.
 Make sure that your goal is attainable and measurable.
-For example, if you want to work out more, then you should not make your goal winning an Olympic competition.
+For example, if you want to work out more, then you should not make your goal of winning an Olympic competition.
 Instead, consider a goal of working out a set number of times each week or running a 5K in a certain amount of time.
 Both are reasonably attainable and measurable.

 Once you’ve set up your goals, you need to take action.
 A goal in itself will not help you accomplish your dreams.
 However, a system designed to help you achieve your goals will be more effective.
 Make an effort to take a step towards your goal each day, no matter how small.
 Each step will bring you closer to your bigger goals.